10 Best Futures Trading Platforms and Brokers of 2023

-Futures brokers are needed to trade futures contracts on the CME.
-So, having a good futures broker with an intuitive trading platform is highly important.
-But what are the best futures brokers, and what are the best futures trading platforms?
+Futures trading platforms are needed to trade futures contracts on the CME.
+So, having a good and intuitive platform is highly important.
+But what are the best futures platforms?

 There is no account minimum required to open an account.
 In addition, they don’t charge any maintenance or inactivity fees and offer free access to the Generic Trader Online platform.
 That makes Generic Trade an excellent choice for beginners.